Kim Beazley Sr.: Career

 Beazley was active in the Labor Party, and the elegance of his writings and the eloquence of his speeches marked him out as a rising star.
 He served as vice president of the State School Teachers' Union and as a member of the State Executive of the Party.

+In Parliament

 On the death in office of Prime Minister John Curtin in 1945, the 27-year-old Beazley was preselected for, and won, Curtin's Federal Parliament seat of Fremantle.
 He was the youngest member of the federal parliament when elected, and was known as "the student prince".
-He became the Father of the House in 1975, and held his seat until he retired in 1977.
+He spent 32 years in Parliament, holding his seat until he retired in 1977.